 Fare Relief for Seniors and Persons with Disabilities

 METRO continually pursues transportation access by offering discounted fares to persons with disabilities and senior citizens.
 The agency provides half-price fixed-route fares to persons with disabilities, persons 65 and older, and Medicare recipients.

-METRO engages in six fare agreements with the following public school systems, universities and Historically Black Colleges and Universities: the Little Rock School District, eStem Schools, Lisa Academy, UA – Pulaski Technical College, UA – Little Rock and Shorter College.
+METRO engages in seven fare agreements with the following public school systems, universities and Historically Black Colleges and Universities: the Little Rock School District (until Sept.
+30, 2023), eStem Schools, the Arkansas Military and First Responders Academy, UA – Pulaski Technical College, UA – Little Rock, Shorter College and Philander Smith University.
 With these fare agreements, students ride METRO fixed route service and Pulaski County-based microtransit service “fare-free” at a discounted price to the institutions, supporting more equitable access to educational opportunities.
 Interested students may visit their participating school front office to receive a school ID and sticker for participation.

 As METRO pursues partnerships with additional academic institutions, METRO continues to offer a discounted Student 31-Day Pass for students 12 or older who are enrolled in a public, private or charter middle, junior high or high school, including home school programs, as it has since its earliest days as public transit agency.

 METRO continually pursues transportation access by partnering with various organizations to offer funded “fare-free” rides to students, persons experiencing homelessness and children.